 Use Email Marketing

 This holiday season, have an email marketing strategy that works.
 If at all possible, tailor emails to specific customer groups.
 For example, contact customers who have recently purchased from your store, customers who haven’t purchased for a while, potential customers, and anyone else you think should buy your product.
+These emails will help nurture your potential customers down the ecommerce sales funnel as well.
 However, you breakdown your target market, make the emails personal to create more selling opportunities.

 Promote Sales, Discounts, and Deals on Social Media